 Early years and childcare

-Click the page icon to see the Lincolnshire County Council guide to early years and childcare. new It includes providers of childcare and help with costs.
+Click the page icon to see the Lincolnshire County Council guide to early years and childcare.
+It includes providers of childcare and help with costs.

 Here is a legal guide to help ensure parents do not miss out on free early years child care and education.